racek256/Purkynthon/README.md

 #### Honorable mention:
 - Racek's `grammar mistakes` and pushing venv files
-- Fimes's `laziness` to start working on the backend
+- Fimes's `laziness` to start working on the backend and accounts
 - Rakon `solving racism`
 - Martin for removing the venv files and just `existing`